 When I was in my late 20’s, I stumbled onto a book by Wayne Dyer called “Your Erroneous Zones” and began to understand the power we have to change and shape our lives.
 Since then, I have read countless books by some of my favorite authors, such as Debra Ford, Deepak Chopra, and Wayne Dyer, to name a few.

-I have done journaling, self-reflection, mediation and countless other techniques on my quest to discover the best version of myself.
-While I feel in many areas, I have made great progress and great strides, it still seems there is more work to be done.
+I have done journaling, self-reflection, meditation, and countless other techniques in my quest to discover the best version of myself.
+While I feel in many areas, I have made great progress and great strides; it still seems there is more work to be done.

 Recently, a colleague suggested a book to me, “Breaking The Habit of Being Yourself” by Joe Dispenza.
-When you finish part 1 and 2 you feel informed and empowered.
+When you finish parts 1 and 2, you feel informed and empowered.
 Then comes part 3, and regardless of how much work I have done and how much self-reflection I have practiced, I wasn’t ready for Step 2 of Part 3.

-It hurts to face the truth to recognize your own scars to shine a light on your wounds, so they can begin to heal.
-In the quote above by John McCain he states, “We cannot forever hide the truth about ourselves, from ourselves.”
-This became so real as I begun to do this work.
+It hurts to face the truth, to recognize your scars, to shine a light on your wounds, so they can begin to heal.
+In the quote above by John McCain, he states, “We cannot forever hide the truth about ourselves, from ourselves.”
+This became so real as I began to do this work.

-I had been ignoring all the warning signs I had been getting for the last 20 years.
-I had been convinced regardless of all these signs that I was who I was pretending to be.
-I realized I had spent so much time hiding and now recognize the chaos, setbacks and frustrations, failing to face the truth has done over 20 years.
+I had ignored all the warning signs I had been getting for the last 20 years.
+Regardless of all these signs, I had been convinced that I was who I was pretending to be.
+I realized I had spent so much time hiding and now recognize the chaos, setbacks, and frustrations failing to face the truth has done over 20 years.

-If you want to challenge yourself, I would strongly encourage you to read this book with an open mind and you may just discover there is so much more to your power in your life than you ever realized.
+If you want to challenge yourself, I would strongly encourage you to read this book with an open mind, and you may discover there is so much more to your power in your life than you ever realized.